Aalesund-Techschool/modern-javascript-and-web-apis/exercise-1/README.md

 :book: See [troubleshooting.md](./../troubleshooting.md) for an overview of the most common JavaScript errors.

+:book: If you have made changes to code in the `frontend` folder, make sure you refresh your browser to see the changes reflected.
 ___

 Now that we're all set-up, let's add some features to our web!